Key takeaways

 3. Give your supplement a proper name

-A clear title links your supplement to the original agreement effectively.
-For example, title it "Supplemental Agreement to the Master Service Agreement dated January 1, 2020."
-This helps maintain continuity and simplifies document tracking, a practice underscored in the legal review of Doe v.
+A clear title links your supplement to the original agreement.
+For example: "Supplemental Agreement to the Master Service Agreement dated January 1, 2020."
+This simplifies document tracking and removes any ambiguity about which contract this document modifies, a practice underscored in the legal review of Doe v.
 Roe Enterprises.

 4. Connect the dots to the original